 - If the medium is inoculated too heavily, inoculums may be interpreted as growth, resulting in a false-positive reaction.

-- To prevent interpretation of the test falsely as negative, agitate the tube gently before reading, as the growth may settle out during incubation.
+- To prevent the interpretation of the test falsely as negative, agitate the tube gently before reading, as the growth may settle out during incubation.

 - Other species of catalase-negative gram-positive organisms can grow in this media.